auth0/docs/articles/quickstart/native/react-native-vnext/interactive.md

 ### Additional iOS step: install the module Pod

-[CocoaPods](https://cocoapods.org/) is the package management tool for iOS.
-The React Native framework uses CocoaPods to install itself into your project.
-For the iOS native module to work with your iOS app you must first install the library Pod.
-If you are familiar with older React Native SDK versions, this is similar to _linking a native module_.
+CocoaPods is the iOS package management tool the React Native framework uses to install itself into your project.
+For the iOS native module to work with your iOS app, first install the library Pod.
+If you're familiar with older React Native SDK versions, this is similar to the previous _linking a native module_.
 The process is now simplified:

 Change directory into the `ios` folder and run `pod install`.